epatyukova/Disorder-MC/README.md

 In this work, we aimed to analyze the content of the ICSD database.
 This database contains experimental data on structures of inorganic compounds determined with X-ray and neutron scattering.
 These methods show only spatially averaged disorder.
 To perform analysis, we introduced a classification of different types of disorders and introduced features to describe them.
 I also suggested including disorder information in the description of structure types.

-The main montivation behind this work was to develop a way to describe disordered compounds and use available experimental data in the area of materials discovery.
+The main motivation behind this work was to develop a way to describe disordered compounds and use available experimental data in the area of materials discovery.

 This repository describes the correct model and code for the paper [citation is at the bottom].
 There are 2 main differences between the versions of the paper:
 (1) Disorder classification is different.
 In this paper, the classification of compounds is based on the classification of crystallographic orbits.
 The following classes of orbits are distinguished: